The World's Oldest Plan of Angkor

 Yoshiaki Ishizawa

-Former president of Sophia University in Tokyo, Yoshiaki Ishizawa (Hokkaido,1938) has spent many years on the field, actively involved in the restoration and preservation of Angkor Wat, where he was the head of the International Mission on Angkor.
+Former president of Sophia University in Tokyo Yoshiaki Ishizawa (b.
+Hokkaido,1937) has spent many years on the field, actively involved in the restoration and preservation of Angkor Wat, where he was the head of the International Mission on Angkor.

 His essays in history reflect a constant attention to cultural and economical background.
-He is the author of several books, including Along the Royal Roads of Angkor (Weatherhill, 1999), an exploration of Khmer architectural remains across modern Thailand, Laos and Vietnam.
+He is the author of several books, including Along the Royal Roads of Angkor (Weatherhill, 1999), an exploration of Khmer architectural remains across modern Thailand, Laos and Vietnam, and Angkor Buddhist treasures from Banteay Kdei (photographs by Tsugusato Omura).